Great Western Glass Company, St. Louis, Missouri (1874-c.1887)

 The soon-to-be-built bottle manufacturing plant mentioned in that brief article above would have been the second plant of the Adolphus Busch Glass Manufacturing Company, division or subsidiary of Anheuser-Busch Brewing Association.
 Beer bottles made by that concern are typically embossed “A.B.G.M.CO” or “A.B.G.CO”.

-This operation evidently went by either/both “Company” or “Works” although the term “Works” may have been used more in casual conversation, referring to the actual brick and mortar building as opposed to the organized business operation (firm name).
+This operation evidently went by both “Company” and “Works” although the term “Works” may have been used more in casual conversation, referring to the actual brick and mortar factory building as opposed to the organized business operation (firm name).

 Base of Great Western Glass oval bluing or "Jamaica Ginger"- type medicine bottle, shown at center in above group photo.